Stephen-Hilton/sxt_iterative_sql/README.md

               ]
 ```

-You can submit multiple requests.
+You can submit multiple requests, although the above only shows one.